jeffotoni/goworkshopdevops/README.md

 We have this link that presents us as a manual all libs developed in Golang [Dev Docs](https://devdocs.io/go/)

+Here we find an awesome go, there are several lists as it is, and sometimes it's cool to check out some libs to help us with some projects. [awesome-go](https://awesome-go.com)

 Soon below some channels that I participate and can find me online.

 ### Telegram: